bumptech/nitro/docs/nitro.md

 Frame Management
 ----------------

-Frames are the containers for messages in Nitro.
+Frames are the containers for messages in nitro.
 Creating and destroying them efficiently and safely is key to a healthy application.